DamonLuck/damonluck.github.io/_posts/2017-05-30-data-driven-ECS.md

     Dictionary<EntityId, List<Component>>
 ```

 In the database example each additional column would represent a components data.
-This one shows the actual components data serialised as Json.
+This one shows the actual components data serialized as Json.
 Not every entity has every component.

 | EntityId        | Component1           | Component2           | Component3  |
 |:-:|:-:|:-:|:-:|